 It takes a special type of person to provide stability to children in crisis when their own home has stopped being the right place for them to live, at least for the time being.
 But that doesn’t mean they’ve stopped needing what all kids need: security, nurturing, and guidance.
 Foster parents step in and provide those protections temporarily.

 Most importantly, Pennsylvania, as do most states, requires a prospective foster parent to be committed to loving and nurturing a child in your home and be willing to openly work with everyone involved in the child’s life to ensure he or she is thriving.
-This includes the biological parents and family members, social worker, teachers, and support people.
+This includes the biological parents and family members, social workers, teachers, and support people.
 Foster parents need to be dedicated and supportive of doing everything they can to help the child be reunited with his biological family members.
 In terms of specific requirements, they are as follows:

 – Be at least 21 years of age.